Data-Linkage/dlh_utils/README.md

 ## Any questions?

-If you need any additional help, or have any feedback on the package, please contact Jenna Hart (Jenna.Hart@ons.gov.uk) or the Data Linkage Hub at Linkage.Hub@ons.gov.uk .
+If you need any additional help, or have any feedback on the package, please contact the Data Linkage Hub at Linkage.Hub@ons.gov.uk .